Cognigy/CustomModules/modules/salesforce/README.md

 ## Node: Start Live Chat

-This node creates a new Salesforce live chat session and chat request.
-If it returned that `startedLiveChat` equals true, the live agent should received a chat request in the Salesforce Service Console:
+This Node creates a new Salesforce Live Chat session and chat request.
+If it returned that `startedLiveChat` equals `true`, the live agent should received a chat request in the Salesforce Service Console:

 ```json
 "liveChat": {